 What is Crayke Castle: a motte and bailey and later stone castle of the bishops of Durham, incorporating part of an Anglo-Saxon monastic cemetery?

-Crayke Castle is a motte and bailey fortification founded by the bishops of Durham, with later medieval stone structures, situated near the village of Crayke in North Yorkshire.
+Crayke Castle is a motte and bailey earthwork situated near the village of Crayke in North Yorkshire, established by the Prince-Bishops of Durham as a fortified administrative centre.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016530.

 Who is responsible for protecting Crayke Castle: a motte and bailey and later stone castle of the bishops of Durham, incorporating part of an Anglo-Saxon monastic cemetery?